Think about something discouraging that has happened recently. Be confident and say, “I don’t care.” Can you say it like you really mean it?

 We are constantly evaluating everything that we experience.
 If you are used to caring too much about what others think, you might not even realize how you truly feel.

 Try this: during the next 2-hours be hyper-aware of every decision you make.
 Pay attention to what motivates you to reach your conclusion.
 How much are you choosing because of an outside influence (what they want or tell you is best)?
-How much are you choosing because of an internal prompting (what you want or believe is best)?
+How much are you choosing because of internal prompting (what you want or believe is best)?